Alone (i-Ten song)

-"Alone" is a song composed by Billy Steinberg and Tom Kelly, who recorded it under the name i-Ten on their 1983 album Taking a Cold Look.
-It was later recorded by actress Valerie Stevenson and actor John Stamos on the original soundtrack of the CBS sitcom Dreams in 1984.
-American rock band Heart covered it on their 1987 album Bad Animals, and this version reached number one in the US and Canada.
+"Alone" is a song written by Billy Steinberg and Tom Kelly, who recorded it under the name i‑Ten for their 1983 album Taking a Cold Look.
+It was later recorded by actress Valerie Stevenson and actor John Stamos for the original soundtrack of the CBS sitcom Dreams in 1984.
+American rock band Heart recorded the song for their 1987 album Bad Animals, and their version reached number one in the United States and Canada.
 In 2007, Celine Dion recorded it for her album Taking Chances.
 In 2010, Alyssa Reid used the music and lyrics for the chorus of her song "Alone Again".

-Original Steinberg and Kelly version
+Background

-"Alone" is a rock ballad composed by Billy Steinberg and Tom Kelly, who recorded it under the name i-Ten on their 1983 album Taking a Cold Look.
-It was included as the third track of the album.
-It debuted inauspiciously and I-Ten did not record any other albums prior to disbanding.
+"Alone" is a rock ballad written by Billy Steinberg and Tom Kelly, who recorded it under the name i‑Ten for their 1983 album Taking a Cold Look.
+It appears as the third track on the album.
+The release attracted little attention, and i‑Ten did not record any further albums before disbanding.